The originals from the creator of the penny loafer.

 Quality for decades.

 Like all premium welted shoes with a genuine leather sole, you have to break in your Weejuns – but they will thank you for it with years of comfort.
-The hard-wearing, polished leather is soft and supple.
-Despite their chic, matt surface, these shoes are not susceptible to moisture, scratches and dirt.
+The hard-wearing, polished leather is soft and not susceptible to moisture, scratches and dirt.

 Upper, lining and insole: Calfskin leather.
 Leather outer sole with good grip rubberised heel.